smittytone/PreviewMarkdown/README.md

 Version 1.3.0 adds optional support for rendering YAML front matter in Markdown files.
 This is disabled by default — to enable it, go to **Preview Markdown > Preferences...** and check the **Show YAML front matter** checkbox.
 YAML will appear in QuickLook previews only.

+## Source Code ##

+This repository contains the primary source code for PreviewMarkdown.
+Certain graphical assets, code components and data files are not included.
+To build PreviewMarkdown from scratch, you will need to add these files yourself or remove them from your fork.

 ## Release Notes ##

 - 1.3.0 *Unreleased*